Indira Hinduja

-Indira Hinduja is an Indian gynecologist, obstetrician and infertility specialist based in Mumbai.
+Indira Hinduja (born 21 August 1946) is an Indian gynecologist, obstetrician and infertility specialist based in Mumbai.
 She pioneered the Gamete intrafallopian transfer (GIFT) technique resulting in the birth of India's first GIFT baby on 4 January 1988.
-Previously she delivered India's first test tube baby at KEM Hospital on 6 August 1986.
+Previously she delivered India's second test tube baby at KEM Hospital on 6 August 1986.
 She is also credited for developing an oocyte donation technique for menopausal and premature ovarian failure patients, giving the country's first baby out of this technique on 24 January 1991.

 Academic career

-Dr. Hinduja's passion for medicine sparked when she was 9 years old.
-A broken bone had led her to the hospital, where she saw professionals in lab coats who appeared to have solutions.
-By the age of 32, she had completed her Doctorate in Medicine and was pursuing her phD in IVF research at the National Institute for Research in Reproductive Health.

-She has obtained PhD degree for her thesis entitled 'Human in Vitro Fertilization and Embryo Transfer' from the Bombay University.
-She is a full-time practicing Obstetrician and Gynaecologist of the P.D.
-Hinduja Hospital, Mahim West, Bombay.
+Hinduja graduated from Topiwala National Medical College and B. Y. L. Nair Hospital, Bombay, in 1967.
+She subsequently obtained a Diploma in Obstetrics and Gynaecology (1969), a Diploma in Family Planning (1970), and an MD in Obstetrics and Gynaecology (1972) from the University of Bombay.
+In 1988, she received a PhD in Applied Biology from the University of Bombay for her thesis titled ‘‘Human In Vitro Fertilisation and Embryo Transfer ’’.

-Hinduja is currently an honorary obstetrician and gynecologist at P.D.
-Hinduja National Hospital and Medical Research Centre in Mumbai.
+Hinduja has served as an honorary obstetrician and gynecologist at P.D.
+Hinduja National Hospital and Medical Research Centre Mumbai.

-Dr. Hinduja has 25 years of experience teaching students at Kind Edwards Memorial Hospital and Seth G.S.
-Medical Hospital and College.